Theory Team Summer 2024

 More recently, we have been exploring the rich world of quantum simulation with dipolar quantum atoms in an optical lattice.
 This follows the upswell of interest in developing these systems to emulate physics ranging from the extended Fermi-Hubbard model of solid state physics, to gauge theories in high energy physics.
 In particular, by using tensor network methods we are currently exploring the exotic quantum phases and anisotropic behaviour enabled by long-range dipolar interactions [5].

-[1] For a general overview, see our writeup, and press releases by UIBK and Physics Magazine.
+[1] For a general overview of the dipolar supersolid phase, see our writeup and this German-language popular science article.
+See also the press releases by UIBK and Physics Magazine.
 This work was published in Physical Review Letters, and the preprint can be found on the arXiv.

-[2] For a general overview, see our writeup.
+[2] For a general overview on angular oscillations of the dipolar supersolid, see our writeup.
 This work was published in Physical Review Letters, and the preprint can be found on the arXiv.

-[3] For a general overview, see our writeup, and the press release by the Austrian Academy of Sciences.
+[3] For a general overview of vortex formation in the dipolar supersolid, see our writeup, and the press release by the Austrian Academy of Sciences.
 This work was published in Nature Physics, and the preprint can be found on the arXiv.

-[4] For a general overview, see our writeup, and press releases by UIBK and Phys.org.
+[4] For a general overview of the connection between glitches in the supersolid and neutron stars, see our writeup, and the press releases by UIBK and Phys.org.
 This work was published in Physical Review Letters, and the preprint can be found on the arXiv.

 [5] For a relevant publication by our collaborators, see the following paper in Physical Review B.